eLDoherty/edrea/README.md

 # Features

-- Sliders for trending blog or news
+- Sliders for trending-selected blog or news (Optional)
 - Meta SEO ready
+- Mobile friendly
+- Responsive
 - Simple and clean
 - Free to use